Main Beach

 Surfing

 Beach breaks extend the full length of the beach.
 Wave quality at beach breaks along this stretch can be highly variable depending on prevailing swell direction, wind, tide and sand bar formation.
-Surfers should always assess conditions and if in doubt, don’t paddle out.
+Surfers should always assess conditions.
+If in doubt, don't paddle out.
 For more information, visit our Surfing page.

 Facilities